tomasdimeo/diabetes_multiclass_classification_ml/README.md

 | CatBoost (ADASYN)| 0.82               | 0.44             | 0.86            |

 **Conclusion**: The **CatBoost** model with SMOTE-Tomek resampling demonstrated the best overall performance, achieving the highest F1-Score (Weighted and Macro) and Weighted AUC-PR Curve.
 Although the accuracy of the model in predicting the majority class is above 90%, it fails to predict class 1 (2% of the dataset) and although resampling and feature importance techniques help to improve the prediction of class 2 (14% of the dataset), it is still far from what could be considered useful.

+The imbalance of class 1 (pre-diabetes) is too large (42x less data), which is why even implementing different resampling techniques does not make a substantial difference.
+By applying weights to models, they begin to predict the minority class at the cost of greatly diminishing the effectiveness of predicting the majority class.

+Another way to approach the problem is to divide the target variable into class 0 (diabetes) and class 1 (prediabetes + diabetes).
+A model could then be built to predict between the pre-diabetes and diabetes classes.

 ---